FAQs

 Companies are required to apply for a licence for each of the licensable cybersecurity services (i.e. a licence for managed security operations centre monitoring service and a licence for penetration testing service).

 Business entities are required to ensure that officer of the business entity is fit and proper when applying for a licence.
 Officer of a business entity refers to any director or partner, or other person listed in the business entity’s business profile e.g. ACRA BizFile, with the exception of shareholders (who are not directors or partners) and company secretary, or any other person who is responsible for the management of the business entity.
 Individuals who are applying for the licence should also be a fit and proper person to hold the licence.
-Failing which, the licence application may be rejected.

-Overseas cybersecurity service providers which are not registered in Singapore but wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a CorpPass Admin Account for Foreign Entity which is necessary for the submission of the licence application via GoBusiness Licensing.
+Overseas companies which are not registered in Singapore but wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a CorpPass Admin Account for Foreign Entity which is necessary for the submission of the licence application via GoBusiness Licensing.
 For assistance on setting up a CorpPass Admin Account, please visit the CorpPass website or email support@corppass.gov.sg.
 Alternatively, please click here for more contact options.

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.

 Key Officer refers to any director, partner, or other person listed in the business entity's business profile e.g. ACRA Bizfile, with the exception of shareholders (who are not directors or partners) and the company secretary.
+This also includes any other person who is responsible for the management of the business entity, that may not be listed in the business profile.

 Business entities are only required to include the Key Executive Officer and Key Officer(s) in their licence applications.
 Do take note that there can only be one Key Executive Officer for each licence application.

-The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any key executive officer or key officers:
+The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any Key Executive Officer or Key Officers:

 Business entity applicants with officer(s) failing to meet the fit and proper criteria may be refused a licence by the Licensing Officer.
 CSRO would like to highlight that every licence application is considered carefully on a case-by-case basis.
-For instance, officers of business entity licence applicant who have past criminal conviction will not automatically be deemed as being not fit and proper.
+For instance, officers of a business entity licence applicant who have past criminal conviction will not automatically be deemed as being not fit and proper.
 Factors such as the seriousness and nature of the offence, the time that has elapsed since the conviction, and the responsibility of the officer will be taken into consideration by the Licensing Officer when assessing the licence application.

 A Certificate of Clearance (or equivalent documentation) is required for each of the overseas officer(s) and shall be obtained from the relevant authorities in the home country certifying that the officer does not have any record of criminal conviction nationwide in the home country.
 For avoidance of doubt, home country refers to the country of nationality.

-We do not intend to be prescriptive on the format of Certificate of Clearance (or equivalent documentation) from the relevant authorities in the home country.
+We do not intend to be prescriptive on the format of the Certificate of Clearance (or equivalent documentation) from the relevant authorities in the home country.
 The applicant should ensure that the Certificate of Clearance (or equivalent documentation) minimally certifies that the officer of the business entity licence applicant does not have any record of criminal conviction nationwide in the home country.
 For avoidance of doubt, nationwide includes all states of the home country.

 The licensing framework aims to raise quality of the standards of the cybersecurity service providers over time.
 In view of the need to strike a good balance between industry development and cybersecurity needs, quality requirements will not be imposed on the licensees at the outset.